almet/markdown-doc/articles/dependency-injection.md

 ![Don't call me, I'll call you!](articles/dependency-injection/holywood-principle.png)

-So, we need to remove dependencies between our two objects, in order to let Alice eat other icecreams tastes.
-How can we made this ?
-Have a look at the code!
+So, we need to remove dependencies between our two objects, in order to let Alice eat other icecream tastes.
+How ?
+Have a look at the code:

 	class Alice {